henrybuchi1/alx-system_engineering-devops/0x00-shell_basics/README.md

-scripts that prints the absolute name of the current working directory
+Display the contents list of your current working directory in a long format